gibbona1/learning_app/README.md

         - [x] get all
         - [x] search by id
         - [x] get specific (level, class)
-        - [ ] Get mnemonics, work on formating and how best to display
+        - [ ] Get mnemonics, work on formatting and how best to display
         - [ ] Open database of bird images (possible hint)
         - [ ] mnemonic, scientific name, other metadata and info fields
         - [ ] birdCall page (locked/unlocked level etc, link to lesson, similar, search by metadata)